EmanuelGF/template-react-ui/README.md

 ### Some other things to keep in mind:
 - You can use react-lazy-load-image-component to lazy load images and add effects.
 - Cookie consent ready with react-cookie-consent.
+- The project is fetching dummy data from [jsonplaceholder.typicode](https://jsonplaceholder.typicode.com)

 ## Using this template
 1. Fork it!